-LSM Bermuda maintains and monitors tolerances around key risk exposures including but not limited to exposure to natural catastrophes, net exposures by insured and ceded reinsurance exposures.
+LSM Bermuda maintains and monitors tolerances around key risk exposures.
 Exposures are monitored by the ERM function.

 In addition, our investments are subject to several risk limits and formal tolerances.
 The Company has policies governing risk concentrations in relation to counterparties, credit quality, sectors and geographical locations.